Cyber Security talk with Rakshit Tandon

 1479526_710269152317584_715012159_n

-If somebody faces any form of cyber crime, what according to you should be the first step taken by them?
+If somebody faces any form of cybercrime, what according to you should be the first step taken by them?

-The very first thing to keep in mind is that whatever is happening to you, don’t destroy the evidence i.e. messages, emails, photographs and screen shots etc. We often get so scared that we delete all this data so that no one find out.
+The very first thing to keep in mind is that whatever is happening to you, don’t destroy the evidence i.e. messages, emails, photographs screenshots etc. We often get so scared that we delete all this data so that no one finds out.
 Immediately after this, if you have a cyber crime cell in your city report the crime.
 And if you don’t have a cyber crime cell report to any gazetted officer of SP rank and file a written complaint.
 The intensity of crime should not be a worry.
 Whether 1000 rupees are stolen or a lakh or an embarrassing/naked picture of yours has been put up on the Internet, you should always attempt to convert the complaint into an FIR with valid sections stated there.

 What if you just want to report a crime?

-In cases where you are not the victim and you just know a crime is happening and you wish to report such crimes (eg. calls from fake number, a fake website used to arm people), ICERT is the best body to do so.
-It’s website has an option to report an incident, where you can send the report.
-As a responsible citizen, calls from any fake number can be reported to the service provider.
-If the crime is on a good social media platform such as Youtube, Facebook, Instagram and Twitter, they have a strong reporting feature and the actions are taken strictly.
+In cases where you are not the victim and you just know a crime is happening and you wish to report such crimes (eg. calls from a fake number, a fake website used to arm people), ICERT is the best body to do so.
+Its website has an option to report an incident, where you can send the report.
+As a responsible citizen, you must report any calls from any fake number to the service provider.
+If the crime is on a good social media platform such as YouTube, Facebook, Instagram and Twitter, they have a strong reporting feature.
+Moreover, they take serious actions strictly.
 You can report the person and block the person from your social media.

 What is your take on Revenge Porn in India?

-What is your opinion about shadowing of 66A?
+What is your opinion about shadowing 66A?

 What about the user security related to it?